-Racism and discrimination in the workplace can have a negative impact on the retention of staff.
+Racism and discrimination in the workplace can have a negative impact on the retention of Indigenous staff.
+Training for all staff in cross cultural awareness is important and is particularly important for supervisors to understand their responsibilities.
 Workplaces that educate their employees about their responsibilities in the workplace, not just the employer obligations, will limit the potential racist and discriminatory behaviour from other employees.
 Understanding of the legislation is important to everyone and should be implicit in all employee processes i.e. job descriptions, induction practices and ongoing training.

-Cross cultural awareness training will give your staff a better understanding of all Australian lifestyles and help them to find 'common ground' with their multi-cultural and mature colleagues.
-This will help to reduce misunderstandings that sometimes arise between employees, supervisors and managers.
+Cross cultural awareness training will give your staff a better understanding of Indigenous Australians lifestyles and help them to find 'common ground' with their non - Indigenous colleagues.
+This will help to reduce misunderstandings that sometimes arise between employees (Indigenous and non - Indigenous) supervisors and managers.

 As a business owner or manager you will from time to time be challenged to resolve issues in the workplace that may stretch your skill and knowledge and understanding.
-When employing multi-cultural and mature Australians an understanding of their culture and circumstances is critical to successfully engaging and mentoring these employees.
+When employing Indigenous Australians an understanding of their culture is critical to successfully engaging and mentoring these employees.
 We call this understanding of their culture cultural competence.